- You do not have any products in your shopping cart yet.

 What should you consider with a lacquered table?

 Lacquer provides good protection – but not against everything.
-Especially keep the following points in mind:
+You should especially keep the following points in mind:

 - Never place hot pots, pans, or casserole dishes on the table without coasters.